speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/MM.md

 \pagebreakNum

 ## Rakghouls
-Rakghouls are a living plague–the manifestation of a highly communicable disease capable of swiftly transforming its victims into twisted, degenerate monsters with predatory instincts.
-The rakghoul virus can infect hundreds of known species and is most often delivered through a rakghoul’s bite; a person attacked by a rakghoul and “lucky” enough to survive typically becomes a rakghoul him- or herself.
+Rakghouls are a living plagueï¿½the manifestation of a highly communicable disease capable of swiftly transforming its victims into twisted, degenerate monsters with predatory instincts.
+The rakghoul virus can infect hundreds of known species and is most often delivered through a rakghoulï¿½s bite; a person attacked by a rakghoul and ï¿½luckyï¿½ enough to survive typically becomes a rakghoul him- or herself.
 Some victims resist the virus for days, succumbing to rakghoul instincts while retaining their original bodies.

 <div style='margin-top:100px'></div>